-The next Storytelling Workshop begins in September 2018.
+The next Storytelling Workshop begins in Spring 2019.
 Want to be notified when registration opens?
 Subscribe to my mailing list, super easy.

 We’ve all had that moment where you’re telling a story, and you suddenly realize that everyone around you is just waiting for you to stop talking.